t-lin/devstack/README.md

 I will try to keep it in sync with the upstream.
 If you had any problems, please file a bug.

-This verison is only tested on Ubuntu 12.04 Beta 2.
+This verison is only tested on Ubuntu 12.04.
 Use other versions at your risk.

 # How to install the controller node